 Mobile Food Establishments

-A mobile food service includes push carts, base stations, food truck, trailers, and ice cream trucks.
+A mobile food service includes push carts, food trucks, trailers, and ice cream trucks.
 Hours of operation for operation for mobile food service establishments are 6 a.m. to 10 p.m., or 11 a.m. to 8 p.m. for ice cream trucks.

 Mobile food establishments, ice cream trucks, and push carts can apply for a night vending permit to sell between the hours of 10 p.m. and 12 a.m.
 Download the application and permit for mobile food establishments, ice cream trucks, and push carts.

-The cost of an application is $114 for a base station, $307 for a mobile cart or ice cream truck, plus an application fee.
+The fees are $546 for a food truck and $322 for a mobile cart or ice cream truck, plus an application fee.
 Licensure must be renewed annually, and expire March 31st of each year.
-Completed applications and the fees should be submitted to the City Clerk at City Hall, 389 Congress Street, Second floor, Portland Maine 04101.
+Completed applications and the fees should be submitted to the Business License Office at City Hall, 389 Congress Street, Third floor, Room 307, Portland Maine 04101.
 Questions can be directed to 207-874-8557.